 The LDS database (IGI) contains birth and marriage data from 1855 to 1875.

-Records of testaments, inventories etc. are held at the National Archives of Scotland in Edinburgh. (previously known as the Scottish Record Office)
+Records of testaments, inventories etc. are held at the National Records of Scotland in Edinburgh. (previously known as the Scottish Record Office and the National Archives of Scotland)

 The latest information on sites to see, recreation, and accommodation can be found on a site established by Visit Scotland - Scotland's National Tourism Organisation .